 A former soldier that became a man of the (wrong) cloth once he came to Arakawa.
 He constantly carries all manner of guns with him and clearly still holds a military mindset.
 He provides church services under the bridge.

-- A Father to His Men: He used to be in the military, and it is implied he was seen as such in his own squad (and that is also recurrent with the rest of Arakawa's community).
+- A Father to His Men: He used to be in the military, and it is implied that he was seen as such in his own squad (and that is also recurrent with the rest of Arakawa's community).

 - High-Pressure Blood: When he isn't capable of taking Maria's insults, blood comes out from his face's scar.

 - Huge Guy, Tiny Girl: He is the tallest man of the Arakawa's community, so he is seen as a Huge Guy to every woman of the village (with noticeable exception to Amazoness).

-- Living Lie Detector: He was in the military, so he can easily react towards anyone who may be lying in front of him.
+- Living Lie Detector: Since Sister was in the military, he can easily react whenever anyone may be lying in front of him.

 - Love at First Punch: He met Maria in the middle of a battlefield when she used one of her attacks to leave him bald.
 He immediately fell head over heels in love of her.

-- Mad Bomber: Has an obsession of throwing grenades everywhere, due to his paranoia of being suddenly attacked by an enemy.
+- Mad Bomber: He has an obsession of throwing grenades everywhere, due to his paranoia of being suddenly attacked by an enemy.

 - Nun Too Holy: Sister takes seriously his position as a nun, although he is a paranoid soldier who threats the Arakawa's community by the gun.

-- One-Man Army: He is huge, he has a military's past, and is well trained in the arts of camouflage and weaponry.
+- One-Man Army: He is a huge man who used to be in the military, and he is well trained in the arts of camouflage and weaponry.
 The Mayor knows that he is a good person capable of his job, though.

 - Only Known by Their Nickname: He is only known as "Sister", and nothing else more.

-- Perpetual Frowner: He rarely is seen with a smile on his face, due to his military's training.
+- Perpetual Frowner: Due to his military's training, he is rarely seen with a smile on his face.

 - Person of Mass Destruction: Sister is, perhaps, the most dangerous person in the Arakawa's village, as he is a former soldier who is illegally residing in the Arakawa's riverbank and (probably) Japan.